 JPMorgan Chase & Co.
-(JPM)’s chief investment office engaged in trading strategies that set it apart from other major U.S. banks, according to Thomas Curry, head of the Office of the Comptroller of the Currency.
+(JPM:US)’s chief investment office engaged in trading strategies that set it apart from other major U.S. banks, according to Thomas Curry, head of the Office of the Comptroller of the Currency.

 OCC examiners probing JPMorgan’s $2 billion trading loss have concluded that other big banks the agency regulates haven’t followed similar practices with large, illiquid hedges, Curry said in a letter to Senator Sherrod Brown dated June 12.
 JPMorgan was more heavily involved in synthetic credit derivatives than other banks, he said.

 “This event deserves our attention, not just because it is an unexpectedly large loss, but because of the broader questions it raises regarding risk management and reporting within the bank,” Curry said in the letter, responding to questions from the Ohio Democrat.

 JPMorgan Chief Executive Officer Jamie Dimon said on May 10 his company suffered losses after making trades on credit derivatives that Bloomberg News first reported April 5.
 Trades involving the so-called IG9 index were involved, according to the OCC.
 The loss has spurred lawmakers and regulators to investigate trading behavior and regulatory interactions at the largest U.S. bank.